djeada/Linux-Notes/notes/encryption.md

       "Jane Smith <jane.smith@example.com>"
 ```

-**Interpretation:**

-- The encrypted message is decrypted and saved as `message.txt`.
+The encrypted message from `message.asc` is decrypted and saved as `message.txt`, allowing the recipient to read the original content.

 ### Key Servers

-Key servers allow users to publish and retrieve public keys.
+Key servers provide a platform for users to publish and retrieve public keys, enabling secure communication and file sharing across different systems and users.
+By sending your public key to a key server, you make it easily accessible to others, while searching for and importing keys allows you to securely exchange encrypted data with new contacts.
+Key servers are a critical part of the public-key infrastructure (PKI), helping users find and trust public keys for encryption and digital signatures.

 #### Sending Keys to a Key Server

+When you want to make your public key available for others to find and use, you can upload it to a public key server.
+The command `gpg --send-keys` sends your key to the specified key server, allowing others to retrieve it and use it to encrypt data for you or verify your digital signatures.
+This is useful for establishing secure communications or making your public key widely available.

 **Command:**